-Mental Health Promotion Campaign (MHPC)

-• Coordinating trainings among partners was challenging.

-> Friends are Good Medicine (FGM):

-- The online directory was not ideal in reaching underserved/unserved populations who have limited or no internet access.
+- Mental Health Promotion Campaign (MHPC) - Coordinating trainings among partners was challenging. - > Friends are Good Medicine (FGM): - The online directory was not ideal in reaching underserved/unserved populations who have limited or no internet access.
 The program is addressing the issue by developing a print version of the directory to be printed 4 times a year with 5,000 copies per printing job. - Due to restrictions on social media within Stanislaus County networks, social media marketing of FGM was a challenge.
 BHRS is allocating mental health promotion campaign funding to support FGM marketing efforts to better promote the online and print directory. - Keeping in contact with individuals to check on progress of support groups they may have started or taken over from another facilitator has been difficult.
 A system to contact and monitor each group and individual is being developed.

-Program Results A Mental Health Promotion Campaign (MHPC): An estimated 70,124 individuals were exposed to the StanUp for Wellness move screen messages on Suicide Prevention and Early Psychosis Signs and Symptoms through advertising at Galaxy, Brenden, and Stadium theatres A total of 7 MHPC projects were completed to raise awareness of mental health.
-Friends are Good medicine (FGM): 121 individuals were trained in Mental Health First Aid How Much?
-121 individuals were trained in Mental Health First Aid 134 individuals were trained in Peer Support Group Facilitation There were 53,753 hits on the FGM website; 6,162 unique IPs (website visits) A Friends are Good Medicine (FGM): 97% (130/134) of individuals trained would recommend Group Facilitator Training to others 98% (131/134) of support groups reported increased number of group participants after being listed in the FGM Directory 99% (132/134) of individuals reported improved understanding and knowledge of subject after attending Group Facilitator Training 93% (113/121) of individuals reported that the MHFA training was beneficial Friends are Good Medicine (FGM): 98% (132/134) of individuals reported that their skills have improved after attending Group Facilitator Training Is Anyone Better Off?
+Program Results Friends are Good medicine (FGM): How Much?
+121 individuals were trained in Mental Health First Aid 134 individuals were trained in Peer Support Group Facilitation There were 53,753 hits on the FGM website; 6,162 unique IPs (website visits) A Friends are Good Medicine (FGM): 97% (130/134) of individuals trained would recommend Group Facilitator Training to others 98% (131/134) of support groups reported increased number of group participants after being listed in the FGM Directory 99% (132/134) of individuals reported improved understanding and knowledge of subject after attending Group Facilitator Training 93% (113/121) of individuals reported that the MHFA training was beneficial How Well?
+Friends are Good Medicine (FGM): 98% (132/134) of individuals reported that their skills have improved after attending Group Facilitator Training Is Anyone Better Off?